November 9

 Pope Innocent XII ordered the construction of a new planned city at Cervia, relocating the population from the malaria-ridden old town to a healthier site closer to the Adriatic coast.
 The new Cervia was built around a geometric grid centered on its cathedral and salt warehouses, reflecting Baroque urban planning ideals.

-Sweden hands over the Duchies of Bremen and Verden to Hanover in this treaty ending the Great Northern War.
+Sweden ceded the Duchies of Bremen and Verden to Hanover in a treaty signed on November 9, 1719, as part of the settl…

 Debt burned it down.